-Anna Nova Gallery of Contemporary Art presents Earth Time — a solo project by Dima Filippov, a visual journey based on landscape research that starts a dialogue about the future of art and its role in understanding of territories.
+Anna Nova Gallery of Contemporary Art presents Time of Land — a solo project by Dima Filippov, a visual journey based on landscape research that starts a dialogue about the future of art and its role in understanding of territories.

 Dima Filippov was born in Gornyak, a small Steppe town near the Russia-Kazakhstan border.
 He believes that the reference point of his art practice was his trip to the ruined mines where his father used to work until the production site was shut down in the 1990s.
 During this trip, Dima came up with the image of a person left overboard of the history’s path of travel, which later had great impact on his perception of space.